ajie-eriksholm/Eardrum-segmentation/README.md

 [0, 1]
 ```

-This normalization procedure is identical to the final normalization step used in the original tissue segmentation preprocessing workflow.
+This normalization strategy is identical to the final normalization step used in the original tissue-segmentation preprocessing workflow.

 ---

-# Output Files
+## Output Files

-For each patient, the pipeline generates:
+For each processed patient, the pipeline generates:

 ```text
 patient/